igsr/1000Genomes_data_indexes/docs/README_using_1000genomes_cram.md

 CRAM files can be read natively by [samtools](https://github.com/samtools/samtools) and any other code based on [htslib](https://github.com/samtools/htslib).
 EMBL-EBI also provides a java toolkit - [cramtools](http://www.ebi.ac.uk/ena/software/cram-toolkit)

 CRAM files don't contain the same level of sequence data as BAM files.
 CRAM files rely on the [cram reference registry](http://www.ebi.ac.uk/ena/software/cram-reference-registry) to provide the sequence data for its output.

-Depending on what CRAM reading tool you are using, there are different options for getting a local copy of the particular reference a cram file uses and pointing the tools to it.
+The first time a CRAM file is read, the sequence data must be retrieved from the reference registry and stored locally.

+You can expedite this by creating a copy of the reference cache.
+(Samtools provided a method to do this)[http://www.htslib.org/workflow/#mapping_to_cram].

+Download our (reference fasta file)[ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/GRCh38_full_analysis_set_plus_decoy_hla.fa]

+Run (samtools/misc/seq_cache_populate.pl)[https://github.com/samtools/samtools/blob/develop/misc/seq_cache_populate.pl] -root /path/to/cache GRCh38_full_analysis_set_plus_decoy_hla.fa

+Then set these two environment variables

+export REF_PATH=/path/to/cache/%2s/%2s/%s:http://www.ebi.ac.uk/ena/cram/md5/%s
+export REF_CACHE=/path/to/cache/%2s/%2s/%s